 There is also another type of Japa where you write the mantra as you speak it out loud or keep silent.
 This is called likhita Japa.
 It is a form of Japa meditation where instead of counting on Japa mala beads, you are writing down the mantra for enhanced concentration.

-Japa meditation requires you to follow some do’s and don’t so that you can not disrespect the mantra or a tradition unintentionally.
-It may also lead to adverse effects if not performed correctly.
+Japa meditation requires you to follow certain do’s and don’ts to avoid unintentionally disrespecting the mantra or the tradition.
+If not done correctly, it may also lead to adverse effects.

-• Do not sit directly on the floor.
-Place a cloth mat or a yoga mat to prevent loss of energy.
+- Never sit directly on the floor.
+Use a cloth or yoga mat to prevent energy loss.

 Other important factors of practising Japa are:

-• Keep your japa mala clean.
-Wash it daily after you have completed your japa.
+- Keep your Japa mala clean.
+Wash it daily after completing your practice to maintain purity.

 Some of the benefits of mantra Japa are: